 When we meet a problem that we cannot solve or is going to take time to solve then we can use ’emotion focused coping’ to help ourselves feel better.
 Here are a few things to think about:

 The first step is to make sure we are not making it worse for ourselves.
 We may be in a bad situation but blaming ourselves is going to make it feel a lot worse.
 We should recognise that we were given an impossible task and give ourselves credit for the effort we put in.
+Many people find it more challenging to be as kind to themselves as they are to others.
+You many find it easier to imagine what you would say to a friend who was in the same situation as you.
+Then say what you would say to them to yourself.
+Alternatively, you could imagine what a really caring and understanding friend might say to you.

 Take time out to do things that make us feel better

 If we have too much work to do taking time out to do something we enjoy might seem like an odd thing to do.
 However, if we give ourselves a break we are more likely to work more efficiently and be more productive.
-No to mention that we might actually feel a bit better.
+Not to mention that we might actually feel a bit better.
 Here are some ideas to give yourself a break:

 If exercise could be taken as a pill it would be seen as a wonder drug.
 It improves mood and health over the long-term and in the short-term it gives us a boost of energy and positive feelings.
 We can exercise in many different ways.
 Dancing, walking, gardening can be as effective for mood as heading to the gym.